2026 international fees

 Welfare fee for New Zealand passport holders*

-For students who do not have a parent or close relative living in New Zealand and our International Department is required to organise a host family, Guardian (NZ support person) and monitor their welfare the school reserves the right to charge a $2,500.00 p.a. welfare fee.
-If ESOL tuition is required, this will be at an additional cost.
+For students who do not have a parent or close relative living in New Zealand, our International Department is required to organise a host family and a guardian (NZ support person) to monitor the student’s welfare.
+The school reserves the right to charge a $2,500.00 p.a. welfare fee.
+If ESOL tuition is required, this will be an additional cost.

 Refund Policy and Fees Protection